-Records must be kept of noise risk assessments for all activities, even where no risks exist, so that evidence can be provided during audits to show that appropriate measures are being taken to assess noise risks and manage potential adverse impacts.
+Records shall be kept of noise risk assessments for all activities, even where no risks exist, so that evidence can be provided during audits to show that appropriate measures are being taken to assess noise risks and manage potential adverse impacts.

 When an activity is identified as having a significant (medium or high) risk of emitting noise with potential to be carried beyond the site boundaries and cause adverse impacts on sensitive receptors, appropriate measures shall be applied to eliminate or minimise adverse impacts.
+Examples of such measures include timing of higher noise activities to avoid working outside the normal working day or during weekends, installation of temporary noise barriers (hay/straw bales for example, which are usually readily available in rural locations) or machinery enclosures and advising local residents of planned noisy activities.
+Appropriate mitigation and management measures are identified in Table 79.

-Appropriate mitigation and management measures are identified in Table 71.
-The measures will include suitable monitoring by ongoing observation and vigilance throughout the identified activities (i.e., not limited to daily observations) to ensure that mitigation measures are applied promptly and effectively to eliminate or minimise noise impacts.
+The measures will also include suitable monitoring by ongoing observation and vigilance throughout the identified activities (i.e., not limited to daily observations) to ensure that mitigation measures are applied promptly and effectively to eliminate or minimise noise impacts.

-Table 73: Noise generation risk assessment82
+Table 78: Noise generation risk assessment